NikolayMurha/kicad-jlcpcb-importer/README.md

 2. `python -m ensurepip --upgrade`
 3. `/var/data/python/bin/pip3 install requests`

-See [issue #94](https://github.com/Bouni/kicad-jlcpcb-tools/issues/94) for more info.
+See [issue #94](https://github.com/Bouni/kicad-jlcpcb-importer/issues/94) for more info.

 ## Usage 🥳

-To access the plugin choose `Tools → External Plugins → JLCPCB Tools` from the *PCB Editor* menus
+To access the plugin choose `Tools → External Plugins → JLCPCB Importer` from the *PCB Editor* menus

 Checkout this screencast, it shows quickly how to use this plugin: